Do You Want To Learn The Right Way To Pitch Investors To Raise Your Angel Or VC Funding?

 I’m not located in Silicon Valley.
 How do I participate in Zero to Pitch?

 All you need is an internet connection to participate in Zero to Pitch.
-All of the material is available online, and the Livestream workshop, for Platinum Workshop students, is conducted on Zoom.
-Plus, there are recordings for the Platinum Workshop if you miss a lecture.
+All of the material is available online, and the Livestream workshop is conducted on Zoom.
+Plus, there are recordings for the workshop.

 How is Zero to Pitch different from other coaching programs?